YEI UCAS free application guide for 2027 entry.

 -LSE Reference Teachers workshop

-My reference is very long, which is a positive, as it allows far more information about me to be included.
+Below is an example of my reference.
+My reference is quite long, which I actually think is a positive, because it means far more useful information about me could be included.

 My reference